nmshd/documentation/_docs_integrate/requests-via-relationshiptemplates.md

 As long as the Relationship is `"Pending"`, no new Request is created by [loading the RelationshipTemplate](#receive-the-request-by-loading-the-relationshiptemplate).

 The Sender can fetch the Relationship by [synchronizing the updates of the Backbone]({% link _docs_use-cases/use-case-transport-synchronize-updates-of-backbone.md %}).
-In the response you can see a new Relationship, which looks as follows:
+The new Relationship looks as follows:

 ```jsonc
 {